 Whether you face a first DUI charge or a second DUI arrest has an impact on court proceedings and the types of penalties you face.
 For instance, you may qualify for the ARD Program (Accelerated Rehabilitative Disposition) if this is a first-time offense.
 If you are a U.S. Veteran, you may also be eligible for the Veterans Treatment Court in Delco.

 An Arrest is Not a Conviction

-There are options to fighting a DUI charge in PA and DUI cases can be won in court.
+There are options for fighting a DUI charge in PA and DUI cases can be won in court.
 An experienced and aggressive Pennsylvania DUI Lawyer can help you fight for your rights, your license, and your freedom.
 Even if a full dismissal of your DUI charges is not possible, an attorney can help in fighting for the minimum sentencing possible and a reduction in charges.

 The very first thing you should do after being charged with DUI in PA is to contact a DUI attorney for a free consultation about your case.
 The sooner you contact an attorney, the more time they will have to prepare your case and build a strong defense.

 Call Saadzoi Law today for a free consultation of your DUI case: 610-566-5956

 Overview of the DUI Process in Delaware County Pennsylvania